The software package ttrr emerged from the scientific research for [Mohr2011], [MohrSteinMatziesKnapek2012] and [MohrSteinMatziesKnapek2013].

 For example, a RAID 1 is a bunch of discs and every disc does the work.
 This means every other one can fail.
 Following [Mohr2011] this is called “1-1/n”-redundancy (c.f.
 [Shannon1948] [PattersonGibsonKatz1987]).
 Transferred to structures this means we are looking for different structures in the same design space fulfilling the task to sustain the load(s).

-Let be the cross sections of the bars for the structure .
+.
 The sum describes the cross sections of the bars for the complete structure.
-The complete structure is composed of the structures .
-With the selecting variables we can now formulate the problem as a mixed integer linear program: [5]
+The complete structure is composed of the

-From follows and .
+From follows

 This is done by ttrr.ttrr_redundant() for redundancy = .